cimug-org/cim-compare/README.md

 **\<destination-model-xmi-file\>** (**Required**): An XMI 1.1 compliant destination model file exported from EA.
 When not specified as an absolute file path the location of the file is assumed to be the directory the utility is being executed from.

 **[\<output-directory-or-html-file\>] (Optional)**: An output directory or an output HTML file.
-In the case where a directory is specified for this parameter it must exist or execution will terminate with an appropriate error.
-When an HTML file is provided it may be specified as an absolute file path or as simply the name of the HTML file to be generated.
-If not specified then the application will generate an HTML file whose name is derived from the two input files.
+In the case where a directory is specified but does not exist it will be created.
+The same is true for the parent directory of a specified HTML file if it does not exist.
+When an HTML file is provided it may be specified as an absolute file path or as the simple name of an HTML file to be generated.
+If this command line option is not specified then **cim-compare** will generate an HTML file whose name is derived from the two input files.

 **[--package=\<iec-package-name\>] (Optional):** The root package within the models from which to start the comparison report from.
 Appearing at the end of the command-line after file and directory specifications, when specified the package must exist in both the baseline and destination models (e.g. --package=IEC61970, --package=IEC61968, --package=IEC62325, --package=TC57CIM, etc.) and be specified with two leading dashes (--).
 Note that when no IEC package name is specified that the report is generated from the root package in the models.